yukanishijima/Crystal-Collector/README.md

 When a user wins or losses, the game will restart and display a new random target number and each crystal will have a new hidden number.

-The “how to play” button will show a user the game instruction in a modal window.
+The “how to play” button will show a user the game instructions in a modal window.

 The game is fully responsive for mobile and laptop.